basaldev/website-exodevhub/blog/article4.md

 Hit `Y` when prompted: “Are you sure you want to continue?”.

 You will then see a message saying: “Updating resources in the cloud.
 This may take a few minutes...”

 If everything was successful, you will receive the message:

-“✔ Uploaded files successfully.
-Your app is published successfully. http://<your hosting bucket name>-dev.s3-website-us-east-1.amazonaws.com”.
+> ✔ Uploaded files successfully.
+Your app is published successfully. http://<your-hosting-bucket-name>-dev.s3-website-us-east-1.amazonaws.com

 Your browser should automatically open with a tab pointing to url `http://<your hosting bucket name>-dev.s3-website-us-east-1.amazonaws.com`.